Is your Company Prepared for An Emergency?

-Every September, government agencies and organizations promote National Preparedness Month to remind employers and the general public about the importance of having an emergency action plan to prevent injuries and save lives.
-This month-long awareness campaign provides businesses in every industry a perfect opportunity to review their emergency action plans and identify areas of improvement.
-Before you start overhauling your disaster prep and response policies, let’s quickly review what an emergency action plan is and how it can help protect your employees if and when a disaster strikes.
+Every September, government agencies and organizations promote National Preparedness Month to remind employers and the general public about the importance of having an emergency action plan (EAP) to prevent injuries and save lives.
+This month-long awareness campaign provides businesses in every industry a perfect opportunity to review their EAPs and identify areas of improvement.

-According to the Occupational Safety and Health Administration (OSHA), an emergency action plan (EAP) is a set of written policies that are “intended to facilitate and organize employer and worker actions during workplace emergencies and is recommended for all employers.”
-When paired with comprehensive employee training, an EAP can meaningfully reduce the frequency and severity of employee injuries during emergency situations, while also minimizing damage to your facility and business assets.
+According to the Occupational Safety and Health Administration (OSHA), an EAP, also known as an emergency action plan is a set of written policies that are “intended to facilitate and organize employer and worker actions during workplace emergencies and is recommended for all employers.”
+When paired with comprehensive employee training, an EAP can significantly reduce the frequency and severity of employee injuries during emergency situations, while also minimizing damage to your facility and business assets.

 Since workplace emergencies come in many different forms, it’s important to include detailed procedures for a wide range of natural and man-made hazards, including: